tinganho/express-autoroute/README.md

 var autoroute = require('autoroute');

 autoroute([
-  './**/*Api.js', //First parameter is an array of glob patterns './**/*Page.js'
+  './**/*Api.js', //First parameter is an array of glob file patterns './**/*Page.js'
 ], app); // Second parameter is the express server
 ```